 Creating a brand makes your business irresistible as you work your way to capture customers’ minds before you even get to meet them.

 - When your business has nurtured reliable brand loyalty, more people will b able to relate to the problem you're trying to solve.

-More people will want to get you clean their offices, so when you combine your service by delivering value, clients will arrive on your platform.
+- More people will want to get you to clean their offices because of the value-added services, clients will arrive on your platform.

 When your business has attained the reputation it deserves, you must put in the work to live up to the expectations as well.

 - Stand out from the crowd

 You must discover the uniqueness of your business/service and keep working on those strengths with consistency to keep your clients satisfied.

 Is there something about your business that is different?

 Maybe it’s the way that you do your cleaning or the warmth your mere presence causes your clients to feel.